-This guest post is by Blake Powell from beatwritersblock.com.
-He gives us practical tips to overcome the doubt that we all face at times.
+This guest post is by Blake Powell from bulletproofwriters.com.
+He gives us practical tip to overcome the doubt we all face at times.

 I held my hands over my head and sighed as the words blurred together.

 The blinking cursor on the screen in front of me seemed to be taunting my progress, asking me if I could really pull this off.
 I felt like I’d lost touch with the characters I created and I didn’t even know where I was taking the story anymore.
 My mind was flooded with doubts and I was tired, tired of it all and ready to give up.
 Nothing made sense anymore.

 The fruitless long nights and early mornings were taking a toll on me and I felt my resolve slipping away from me, burying beneath my efforts.
 Maybe it was time to return to the grind of “real” life.

 I wasn’t cut out to be a writer if I couldn’t even finish the first draft of my novel.

 These are the kind of doubts that run through our heads every day, and that night I had become so clouded by my doubts that I let them hijack my ambitions and push me further away from my dreams.

 Why We Can’t Allow Our Doubts To Consume Us

 One day I had enough.
 As I caught myself making another excuse of how I would work on my dream tomorrow, I stopped and asked myself one simple question.

 Because I was scared.
 I was scared that I wouldn’t be able to amount to anything when it was all over, trapped in an endless cycle of dead-end jobs for the rest of my life.
 I would never become a writer, I thought, because it was too difficult to pursue.
 The truth is that it’s possible to move past your doubts and reach your dreams without actually removing doubt from your life.